Progestin Only Pills (POPs)

 - Ovarian cysts.

-- Must be taken on time.
+- Must be taken on time (within 3 hours daily).

-You should not take POPs if you:
+You should NOT take POPs if you:

 - Have vaginal bleeding between periods that has not been evaluated.